bpfefferle/bearded-dragon-owners/bearded-dragon-care-guide.md

                 <!--  -->
                 <li>Not only does a Bearded Dragon require heat, but they also require UVB to thrive.
 A
                 Bearded Dragon's enclosure should have a tube UVB bulb that spans two-thirds of the enclosure's length.
-We suggest using the Reptisun 10.0 T5 HO, Reptisun 10.0 T8, or the Arcadia 12%.
+We suggest using the Reptisun 10.0 T5 HO or the Arcadia 12%.
 In contrast, we do not recommend using small compact or coil UVB bulbs as they do not provide the best UVB exposure.</li>
                 <!--  -->